pravi02/IIT_CS_727/README.md

 1. Clone or download this repository to your local machine.

-2. Install the MySQL connector package if not already installed:
+2. Install following packages if not already installed:
 ```bash
 pip install django python-dotenv crispy-bootstrap5
 ```